elastic/kibana/x-pack/plugins/monitoring/dev_docs/how_to/apm_tracing.md

 }
 ```

+This is an administrative-only API currently, so you'll need admin access or open a support case to have it configured.

 ## For ECE or other deployments

 For on-premise deployments or developers outside Elastic, you can configure an APM endpoint via `kibana.yml`.
 Note that at the time of writing this document you can't use `kibana.dev.yml` for these settings due to library load order.